SJTU-DMTai/awesome-ml-data-quality-papers/README.md

 ## Introduction

-Data scientists spend ∼80% time on data preparation for an ML pipeline since the data quality issues are unknown beforehand thereby leading to iterative debugging.
+Data scientists spend ∼80% time on data preparation for an ML pipeline since the data quality issues are unknown beforehand thereby leading to iterative debugging [1].
 A good Data Quality Management System for ML (**DQMS for ML**) helps data scientists break free from the arduous process of data selection and debugging, particularly in the current era of big data and large models.
 Automating the management of training data quality effectively is crucial for improving the efficiency and quality of ML pipelines.

 With the emergence and development of "**Data-Centric AI**", there has been increasing research focus on optimizing the quality of training data rather than solely concentrating on model structures and training strategies.
 This is the motivation behind maintaining this repository.